LLP Act, 2008 does not cover the conversion of LLP into Company but in Companies Act, 2013 conversion of LLP into Company is covered in section 366.

-- File form URC-1 and attach following documents in the form as per Rule 3 & 4:
+- File form URC-1 and attach the following documents in the form as per Rule 3 & 4:

-- List showing names, address & occupation of all persons named as members with details of shares held, showing separately shares allotted for consideration in cash & for Consideration other than cash, also source of consideration.
+- List showing names, address & occupation of all persons named as members with details of shares held, showing separately shares allotted for consideration in cash & for Consideration other than cash, also a source of consideration.
 In case shares are numbered, each share by its number who on a day of seeking registration were partners in LLP.

 - Copy of Limited Liability Partnership Deed (if revised then copy of past deed).